makerdao/community/governance/polls/Investigate Implementation of an Antalpha Institutional Vault - May 23, 2022.md

 ## Outcomes

 **Regardless of the winning option the following actions will be taken at the conclusion of this poll:**
-* An Antalpha Institutional Vault vault-type will be added to the [Collateral Prioritisation Sheet](https://docs.google.com/spreadsheets/d/1IX9e2fyfz7djtDMKn5gMyGsyFxHoY75GncMbAjnSXrM/edit#gid=0) by the Collateral Engineering Services Core Unit.
+* An Antalpha Institutional Vault will be added to the [Collateral Status Index](https://docs.google.com/spreadsheets/d/1PDf_CzhGa7mLuOUfX6Bz3WrnCjDRhIjmu-vDZMMw4Qc/edit#gid=1077340672) by the Collateral Engineering Services Core Unit.
 * This Antalpha Institutional Vault will be added with a 'greenlight score' calculated using the outcome of this poll using the formula `Score = 'Yes' Votes - 'No' Votes`
 * The Core Units and Domain Teams will use the Collateral Prioritisation Sheet to direct their work on onboarding new vault-types.